We all have special and memorable dates that we cherish.

 Four – You can listen to others… But then do what YOU WANT Anyway

-I’m in my mid 30’s and single and if I had a damn dollar for every time I’ve been told (or better yet instructed) that I should be “settling down at my age”… I wouldn’t need to be home working a 9-5 job to restock my travel funds right now.
+I am in my mid 30’s and single and if I had a damn dollar for every time I have been told (or better yet instructed) that I should be “settling down at my age”… I wouldn’t need to be home working a 9-5 job to restock my travel funds right now.

 Guess what?
 I DON’T KNOW what my life is going to be like in 6 months or 6 years from now and I am perfectly happy making that statement.
 The thing I learned over the past four years is that life changes – and can change a lot – in a short amount of time!
 The beauty of life is that there are so many options for us to choose from.

 I have learned to embrace my life in the NOW and take the necessary actions to make my life feel full and alive TODAY.
-I’ve learned to not let other people’s expectations of what life should be determine what I think MY life should be.
-I’ve learned to fully embrace who I am as a person and what I want – even if its different, crazy, or deemed bizarre.
+I have learned to not let other people’s expectations of what life should be determine what I think MY life should be.
+I have learned to fully embrace who I am as a person and what I want – even if its different, crazy, or deemed bizarre.

 Sure, you can listen while people tell you what they think, but then do what YOU want anyway!